Change

 (e)Taxation

 To calculate its deferred tax assets, the IHI Group books or reverses individual assets, including forecasts and assumptions regarding future taxable income.
 However, if forecasts and assumptions regarding future taxable income change and the Group judges that part or all of the deferred tax assets cannot be recovered, the Group’s deferred tax assets could be decreased.
-The Group’s operating results and financial position could be adversely affected as a result.
+The Group's business performance and financial position could be adversely affected as a result.

 Furthermore, when transaction prices are determined between group companies across national borders, the IHI Group makes every effort to comply with the transfer pricing taxation system that is applicable.
-However, in the event that the IHI Group receives a statement from a tax authority pointing out that a transaction price is inappropriate, the penalty tax or double taxation that arises could adversely affect the Group’s operating results and financial position.
+However, in the event that the IHI Group has differences in interpretation with a tax authority, the penalty tax or double taxation that arises could adversely affect the Group's business performance and financial position.

 (f)Management of credit exposure

 The IHI Group supplies products and services to customers worldwide, and most of its sales transactions employ credit or promissory notes.
 With regard to these transactions, the Group as a whole endeavors to bolster its system for management of credit exposure and to ensure rigorous protection of receivables.
 Despite such measures, however, a key customer could fall into bankruptcy, making it impossible to recover receivables from that customer.
-If this risk materializes, the Group’s operating results and financial position could be adversely affected.
+If this risk materializes, the Group's business performance and financial position could be adversely affected.

 Due to the filing for bankruptcy by an airline company in May 2023, there is a possibility that a portion of the accounts receivable that the Group indirectly hold in the engine program in which the Group participates through an international joint venture company for civil aero engines may become uncollectible.
 In response to this matter, the Group is taking steps for the enhancement of debt management in order to reduce the risk of debt collection.